-- Sign up to become a TBC volunteer.
+- Sign up to become a TriBC volunteer.

 - Go to "Volunteering > Selecting your Survey Points" to find the survey points you want and then fill out the google form to reserve your points.

-- Go to "Volunteering > Training Materials" to find resources to help you ID birds and learn how to conduct counts following the protocol using either eBird or datasheet.
-Please watch the tutorial videos of the data collection protocol.
-There is an example eBird checklist and a filled datasheet for your guidance.
+- Go to "Volunteering > Training Materials" to find resources to help you ID birds and watch the tutorial video of the data collection protocol.
+There is an example of a filled datasheet for your guidance.

 - Choose any day between Apr 15th and May 31st to conduct your route.
-You can finish your route in one morning or more than one mornings.
+You can finish your route in one morning or more than one morning.
+The survey at each site is 10 minutes stationary bird count with estimations on distance bands.
 Please be aware of private property and move your point when necessary.

 - Submit your data by taking pictures of your datasheets and emailing them (directly or as a compressed zip file for a picture folder or as a pdf file) to firstname.lastname@example.org or mailing your copies to the address here.